Table Setting Guide

 The luncheon fork is approximately 6¾ inches long, a size in proportion with a luncheon plate, and found more often in older sets of flatware.

 The fruit fork is made with narrow tines and a long slender handle; it is approximately 6¼ inches in overall length.
-Although the fruit fork is used in formal and informal dining, Americans tend to eat cut fruit with fingers, and the fruit fork is used more often in Europe than in the United States.
+Although the fruit fork is used in formal and informal dining, Americans tend to eat cut fruit with fingers, and the fruit fork is used more often in Europe.

 The tines of salad forks are flatter and slightly broader than those of a dinner fork, and the utensil is approximately 6 inches long.
-To provide leverage when cutting thick veins of lettuce or broad vegetables served in salad, the salad fork is made with an extrawide left tine that is sometimes grooved.
+To provide leverage when cutting thick veins of lettuce or broad vegetables, the salad fork is made with an extra wide left tine that is sometimes grooved.
 For additional strength, the second and third tines of the salad fork are occasionally connected by a rod.
 The salad fork is used in formal and informal dining.
 It is also used for appetizer courses other than seafood, such as pate.

-The pastry fork evolved about 1880.
-It looks similar to a salad fork, but it is narrower and slightly shorter, approximately 5 to 5½ inches long.
+The pastry fork looks similar to a salad fork, but it is narrower and slightly shorter, approximately 5 to 5½ inches long.
 To provide leverage in cutting, the left tine is often notched.
 The pastry fork is used in informal dining, although it is not essential; it is not used in formal dining where two dessert utensils are presented.

-The seafood fork, also known as a cocktail fork; is a small, narrow, three-pronged fork made with short tines and a long handle; it is approximately 4½ to 5½ inches in overall length.
-The purpose of a seafood fork is to spear seafood served in a compote or a shell, such as shrimp cocktail or coquille St. Jacques.
+The seafood fork, also known as a cocktail fork; is a small, narrow, three-pronged fork made with short tines and a long handle; it is approximately 4½ to 5½ inches in length.
+The purpose of a seafood fork is to spear seafood.

 The seafood fork is used in formal and informal dining.
-At a multi-course formal dinner or luncheon, the seafood fork is the fourth fork laid on a fully appointed table.
+At a multi-course formal dinner or luncheon, the seafood fork is the fourth fork laid on the table.
 It is placed to the right of the oval soup spoon.
-Sometimes the tines of the seafood fork rest in the bowl of the soup spoon and the handle is angled to the right, a placement easy for the diner to grasp.
+Sometimes the tines of the seafood fork rest in the bowl of the soup spoon and the handle is angled to the right.
 At an informal meal, the seafood fork is used as needed.

-The snail fork is approximately 4½ inches in overall length, a small fork made with two long, pointed tines.
+The snail fork is approximately 4½ inches in length with two long, pointed tines.
 In formal dining, snails are prepared without shells and served on a snail dish made with indentations to hold the buttery sauce and the meat is eaten with a snail fork.
 In informal dining, snails are usually served in shells.
 The diner steadies the shell with metal tongs or a napkin-covered hand, and extracts the meat with a snail fork held in the other hand.

-The oyster fork is a small utensil made with three short wide curved tines, approximately 4 inches in overall length.
-The left tine is extrawide to assist in cutting the membrane that connects the oyster to the shell.
+The oyster fork is a small utensil made with three short wide curved tines, approximately 4 inches in length.
+The left tine is extra wide to assist in cutting the membrane that connects the oyster to the shell.
 The oyster fork is used only in informal dining.
 The shell is steadied with the fingers of one hand and the utensil is held in the other hand to extract the meat.
-Oyster forks are not used in formal dining.